NyxHexen/CI_MS1_THH/readme.md

 ## 3. Features
 [`Back To Top`](#table-of-contents)

-The website consists of 5 fully responsive pages with 12 features across.
+The website consists of 5 responsive pages with 2 to 3 features per page.

-Each page has 2-3 layout shifts across the 3 types of devices.
+Each page has 2 to 3 layout shifts across the 3 types of devices.

 ### Features at release